Ikekano/Woodithm/README.md

 ### Wiring:
 ![Wiring](./Docs/IMG_0038.jpg)

-More detailed wiring information can be found in IRsensor.h
+More detailed wiring information can be found in IRsensor.h and SetupConfig.h

 ## Parts List:
 - Main Board